colvint/frp/README.md

 # principles

 ## global
-- data are event streams
+- should convert all data into streams
-- functions process data
+- should process all streams with functions
-- functions are pure
+- should not allow impure functions
-- functions are legible
+- should not allow illegible functions
-- functions don't mutate data
+- should not allow functions to mutate data
-- iteratively decompose complexity into simple pure functions
+- should not allow complex functions
-- separate reads from writes
+- should not allow reads and writes to colocate

 ## front
 - should expect to be offline